dsfca/SEC/SECProject/README.md

 For that purpose I created two collections:
 ```
-Pair<report, signature> rs;
-Pair<sentAck, Set<serverIds>> ss;
+ackDetail is class containing bool flag representing
+if current server already sent echo/ready and set of
+serverIids that sent echo/ready to current server.

-Hashtable<rs, ss> echos;
+Hashtable<message, ackDetail> echos;
-Hashtable<rs, ss> readys;
+Hashtable<message, ackDetail> readys;

 ```
 Every time Echo is sent or received, it is added to echos table.
-Corresponding sentAck informs, if echo has been sent.
+Corresponding ackDetail informs, if echo has been sent.
 The Set of IDs informs, from which server the Echo was received.
-Every time new echo came, it is also checked if there is more then quorum of that message.
-If there is, Ready message is broadcasted and the system above works in similar way.
+Every time new echo came, it is also checked if there is more than quorum of that message.
+If there is, Ready message is broadcast and the system above works in similar way.
-The problem is - the code is extremely messy, don't you have any idea?

 ## Normal user

 ### SubmitLocationReport(list of proofs, id, epoch, position): out
+TODO: Security between servers, atomicity

 Create a report from input values.
 Send the report securely to all servers asynchronously.
 Wait for all replies (or errors/timeouts).
 Every expected ack